 - Performance.
 Unlike React Native, Flatter does not use any intermediaries to communicate with native hardware.
 Therefore, with Flutter, you can create complex high-performance applications.

-- Flutter allows developers immediately see changes to the code they commit as soon as they are saved too.
-However, with Flutter developers do not need to restart the application to observe changes.
+- Flutter allows developers to immediately see changes to the code they commit as soon as they are saved too.
+However, with Flutter, developers do not need to restart the application to observe changes.

 - Flutter has a set of widgets that are compatible with Android and iOS.
 It means that updates to Android’s or iOS’s widgets would not undermine or break Flutter’s applications.